strapi/strapi/docs/3.0.0-beta.x/getting-started/quick-start.md

   - Click `Finish`
 - Click the **Save** button and wait for Strapi to restart

-## 5. Add content to "Restaurant" Content Type
+## 5. Add content to "Restaurant" Collection Type

 Navigate to [**COLLECTION TYPES** - **Restaurants**](http://localhost:1337/admin/plugins/content-manager/restaurant?source=content-manager), in the left-hand menu.